Martin Johnson (rugby union): Lions Tour 1997

-1997-2000: Domestic Success
+1997-2000: Domestic success

-After returning from the victorious 1997 Lions tour Johnson was formally appointed Leicester's captain.
+Johnson was formally appointed Leicester's captain in 1997.
 The season started with the Heineken Cup and Leicester secured a quarter final play off after finishing second in their group containing Leinster, Toulouse and Amatori Milan.
 Tigers beat the Italian side twice but lost away to Leinster and at home to Toulouse.
 In the quarter final play off Leicester beat Glasgow 90-19 but lost in the quarter final proper away to Pau.
 Domestically Tigers were a mixed bag, winning 12, losing 8 and drawing 2 games to finish 4th in the Allied Dunbar Premiership.
-In February 1998 Johnson's predecessor as Leicester captain Dean Richards was appointed as Director of Rugby following Bob Dwyer's sacking.

 Following a dispute between the English clubs and European Cup organisers there was no English involvement in the 1998–99 Heineken Cup; this led to an expanded Premiership of 14 clubs and 28 games.
 Tigers started the new season well with a 49–15 win against Harlequins and wins against London Scottish, Northampton and Bedford to see Tigers top the table at the end of September.
 Losses against Saracens and London Irish in rounds 5 & 7 saw Tigers slip to 3rd in October; Leicester regained the lead in the table after victories against Richmond and West Hartlepool and were never to lose it despite a loss to Wasps two weeks later.
 Dreams of the double were dashed by Richmond in the quarter finals of the cup, Johnson received a white card (at the time signifying 10 minutes in the sin bin) and during his absence the Londoners scored their two tries in a 15–13 win.
 The next week Johnson was sin binned again, this time in a league match against closest challengers Northampton, but even with Pat Howard also sin binned and Leicester down to 13 men for a period so outstanding was Johnson's play they won 22–15.
 Mathematically Johnson's second English championship title was sealed in the penultimate match of the season away to Newcastle Falcons.
 Johnson's form was such that he was named as the Premiership's Player of the Season.

 By now appointed England captain, Johnson missed the start of the 1999-2000 Premiership season due to the 1999 Rugby World Cup.
 He returned in the 7th game of the season a 12-all draw against Newcastle that left Leicester in 4th position.
 Johnson then missed much of the season, including the start of the Six Nations, with an Achilles tendon injury.
 Returning to the first team against Bedford in March Johnson captained Leicester in the last 9 games of the league season as Leicester retained their Premiership crown.